Start Your Own Software Business

 It is an intensive course running over a Saturday and Sunday.
 Accommodation on-site is available.

 The course is written and presented by me (Andy Brice).
 I have been a professional software developer for over 25 years and have run my own one-man software business since 2005.
-I have sold over a £1 million of my own software in that time, with minimal overheads.
-I also provide consulting to other software businesses, so I know what has worked and what hasn’t in lots of other businesses.
+I have sold well over a £1 million of my own software in that time, with minimal overheads.
+I also have a sideline in consulting to other software businesses, so I know what has worked and what hasn’t in lots of other businesses.
 This will be the third time I have run the course.

 I will be covering topics in a lot more depth and detail than is available on this blog.
 The emphasis will be on actionable information with real numbers that is hard to find elsewhere.
-There is no run-of-the-mill management/motivational/time-management ‘fluff’ in the course.
+There is no run-of-the-mill motivational/time-management ‘fluff’ in the course.

 The maximum number of attendees is just 10, so there is plenty of scope for interaction during the tuition and over meals, both with me and with other attendees.

 As a bonus I include a free 1 hour phone consultation within 12 months of the end of the course.
 You can use this to discuss anything related to your business.
 For example I could help evaluate a product idea, critique your website or discuss your pricing.